alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-waste.markdown

 If you haven't heard back from the EA within 30 days of submitting your application, email askshipments@environment-agency.gov.uk.

-You’ll have 1 year to ship your goods before your ‘notification control’ expires.
+You’ll have 1 year to ship your goods before your ‘notification control’ expires unless the site you're exporting to has pre-consent status.
+If they do your control could last up to 3 years.

 [Question for SME: Does pre-consent only apply to imports?
 It says 'receive in the guidance.]